top of page

 Born of a deep fear of kings, the Articles created a government so weak it couldn't even pay its own soldiers.
 The "United" States were 13 bickering mini-nations with their own currencies and trade barriers.
 The dream was collapsing because it lacked a unified economic vision.

-The Architects: Washington and Hamilton
+The Architects: Washington, Madison, and Hamilton

 The War of the Pen